Cloud Translation Blog

 Many of the CMS plugins that exist today for website translation will give you low-quality translations that will leave your site visitors scratching their heads, or potentially perceiving your brand negatively.

 Best Way to Translate a Website for SEO

-The best way to translate a website for SEO (search engine optimization) involves a three-pronged approach:
+The best approach to translating a website for SEO (search engine optimization) involves a three-pronged approach:

 - Avoid triggering a duplicate content penalty

 - Develop a site structure strategy

 - Designate target keyword phrases that you’d like each of your translated web pages to rank for

 Your website’s SEO matters because it affects how high your website appears in search engines such as Google for specific keyword searches.

 These searches are performed by potential customers or clients, so you want to make sure that you don’t do anything in the translation process that will negatively affect your search engine rankings.